aiven/aiven-docs/docs/platform/concepts/free-plan.md

 ---

 The free plan is available for Aiven for PostgreSQL®, Aiven for MySQL, and Aiven for Redis®\* services.
-You don\'t need a credit card to sign up and you can create one free service for each type.
+You don't need a credit card to sign up and you can create one free service for each type.
 This means you can create one free PostgreSQL, one free MySQL, and one free Redis service.